-Honestly, we think this is advice we just never needed to hear from anyone related to the Duggars.
-It's certainly no shock that they prefer to, well, abstain — but considering the fact that the Duggar women are encouraged to be sexually available to their husbands' every whim, we just don't need to hear them weigh in on this subject — and neither do their fans.
+Honestly, we think this is advice we just never needed to hear.
+It's certainly no shock that they prefer to, well, abstain — but considering the fact that the Duggar women are encouraged to be sexually available to their husbands' every whim, their fans just don't seem to need to hear them weigh in on this subject.

 Oh, and let's not forget when he tried to shame feminists.

-Derick retweeted a post basically telling women what they should be fighting for, and like, who died and made this guy the boss of all things women's rights?
-Homeboy needs to take a seat.
+Derick retweeted a post basically telling women what they should be fighting for, which, uh, no thanks.
+Pretty sure he's not the boss of all things women's rights.

 But worst of all was that infamous cat video.